bcrowell/dorcas/README.md

 3. Iteration: Continue the process.
 Any letter for which we already have a good-enough swatch is matched to the swatch, not to the seed font.

+### Editing data

+To delete a bad pattern, simply remove the .pat file.

+To edit a pattern:

+1. `unzip -jo a.pat bw.png`

+2. Use software such as GIMP to edit bw.png.

+3. `zip -r a.pat bw.png`